Smoke & Mirrors (Paloma Faith song)

 "Smoke & Mirrors" is a song by English recording artist Paloma Faith from the album Do You Want the Truth or Something Beautiful?
 (2009).
-It was released on 29 October 2010.
-The song only managed to peak at number 140 in the UK.
+It was released on 29 October 2010, as the fifth and last single from the album.
+Co-written by Alison Clarkson and Steve Robson who produced the song, "Smoke & Mirrors" only managed to peak at number 140 in the UK.

 Background

 During an interview on Something for the Weekend on 15 August 2010, Faith confirmed "Smoke & Mirrors" would be the final single from the album, and that she would be filming the video "very soon".
 At Hylands Park, as part of the 2010 V Festival, she announced that filming for the video has been completed.
 The video premiered on 11 September, on Faith's official Facebook page.
 It was released on 31 October 2010.
 The track was added to Radio 1's B Playlist.

 Chart performance

 "Smoke & Mirrors" failed to make a big impact in the UK chart, only managed to peak at number 140, making the song Faith's lowest charting single.